MKrafick/DBUtilityScripts/README.md

 **Note**: This is the original version developed in 2012 with zero updates.
 No longer have environment to test in.
 Use at own risk.

+*PRIM_BKUP_DEL.ksh*

+Secondary script used in conjunction with ROLL_BACKUPS.ksh on a primary server.
+Called remotely by ROLL_BACKUPS.ksh to prune redundant backups SCP'ed to this server for offsite retention.

+*ROLL_BACKUPS.ksh*

+Archives backup files over X days old to an archive area on the same server.
+Keeps a minimum amt of backups "active".
+Optional section that will SCP backups to an offsite location for additional redundancy.
+(Optional feature requires PRIM_BKUP_DEL.ksh).

 *QUICK_REORG.ksh*

 Very quick and dirty way to REORG tables and indexes by schema.
 Not a robust nor advanced script.
 Tweak as needed.